thecloudguy-engineer/thecloudguy-engineer/README.md

 - 👋 Hi, I’m @thecloudguy-engineer
-- 👀 I’m interested in cloud technologies and building scalable software prodcuts that improves our lives
+- 👀 I’m interested in cloud technologies, back-end tech to build scalable prodcuts that improves our lives
-- 🌱 I’m currently learning about google cloud platform and fundamentals of building scalalbe data products
+- 🌱 I’m currently learning about google cloud platform and fundamentals of building scalable products
 - 💞️ I’m looking to collaborate on writing guides on learning GCP, learn about building things
 - 📫 How to reach me - Comment here by doing a request :)